 Stravinsky's Compositional Process

 The second uses his work on that opera—begun in 1908 and revisited in 1914—as a case study to model the stylistic transition around 1908-1914 where he shifted from reflecting his teacher Rimsky Korsakov to a more individuated style seen in The Rite.
 In it, I used sketch studies to gain insight into this stylistic transition as well as his working methods at the time.
 Future research could expand on this, looking at some of the often overlooked intervening pieces such as the Three Japanese Lyrics.

 My second interest lies in defining the composer's use of polyscalarity.
 I am particularly invested in exploring Stravinky's use of so-called octatonicism.
 This interest led to the paper presented below at the Music Theory Society of the Mid-Atlantic.

-Most established analytical analytical traditions view Stravinsky’s work entirely in terms of octatonic and diatonic interactions, often ignoring notes in order to fit the music into these two collections.
+Most established analytical traditions view Stravinsky’s work entirely in terms of octatonic and diatonic interactions, often ignoring notes in order to fit the music into these two collections.
 My research shows how multiple scalar collections—frequently projected through various textural layers—within Stravinsky's music are combined on the musical surface to project larger scalar collections at a higher hierarchical level.
-This explanation allows for a better understanding of Stravinsky's so-called octatonic collections that often contain an extra note as well as his use of polyscalarity more generally.
+This explanation allows for a better understanding of Stravinsky's octatonic collections that often contain an extra note as well as his use of polyscalarity more generally.
 I plan to publish this paper as an article, but see this work as the start of a long-term research line on polyscalarity in post-tonal music in general.